baehs1989/mortgage-calculator/README.md

 In the project directory, you can run:

 ### `npm start`
-Runs the widget in the development mode.\
+Runs the widget in the development mode.
+You will find `package_window.json` and `package_mac.json` in the root directory.
+Before running either `npm ci` or `npm install`, please choose one file and rename it as `package.json`.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`